 Considering the number of documents per author in Table 1, the ranking changes to Anderson S. Sant'ana as the most prominent author, followed by Adriano G. Cruz, Daniel Granato, and Marciane Magnani.
 The list based on citations in the last 20 years shows that Daniel Granato was the first with 8,004 citations, followed by Anderson Sant'ana (6,139) and Adriano G. Cruz (5,579); however, the total citations for Adriano G. Cruz may be higher due to conflicting names in the dataset, as he appears twice in the list as previously commented, and probably his number of citations has been split.
 Table 2 shows the main clusters and authors from the coauthorship analysis.
-The dataset confirms the presence of the authors indicated in the ranking from Table 1 and other connected researchers.
+The dataset confirms the presence of the authors indicated in the ranking from Table 1, as well as other authors with a relationship with others based on TLS.